 We’ve provided links to additional information so you and the whānau can find out more about the topics.

 Exploring this information will help to reinforce the concepts and may increase your knowledge and understanding.

 Other related external links

-A. M. L. Herbert (2001): Whānau whakapakari — A Māori-centred approach to child rearing and parent-training programmes(external link).
+A. M. L. Herbert (2001): Whānau whakapakari — A Māori-centred approach to child rearing and parent-training programmes.
 PhD thesis, University of Waikato, Hamilton.

 Joan Metge (1995): New growth from old — The whānau in the modern world.
 Victoria University Press, Wellington.

 This book provides basic information for the many Pākehā who interact with Māori as spouses, friends, work colleagues and service providers, and to help them understand a family type that is different from their own.

 Kuni Jenkins and Helen Mountain Harte (2011): Traditional Māori parenting — An historical review of literature of traditional Māori child rearing practices in pre-European times.
 Te Kāhui Mana Ririki, Auckland.

 Mana Ririki - Violence-free whānau: inspiring change for tamariki.